dino-/git-notes/git-notes.md

 A useful branch graph view

-    $ git log --oneline --graph --all
+    $ git log --oneline --graph --branches

-That one is so useful, add an alias for it to your `~/.gitignore` alias block
+That one is so useful, add an alias for it to your `~/.gitconfig` alias block

     [alias]
-      ... other aliases you may have ... lg = log --oneline --graph --all
+      ... other aliases you may have ... lg = log --oneline --graph --branches

+Add `--all` to include the stash refs

+    $ git log --oneline --graph --branches --all
+    $ git lg --all

 ### More git log variations

     $ git log --pretty=oneline
-    $ git log --pretty=format:"%h %ad | %s%d [%an]"
+    $ git log --pretty=format:"%h %ad | %s%d [%an]" --date=iso

 Can put this last one in .gitconfig [alias] block

     [alias]
-      ... other aliases you may have ... hist = log --pretty=format:"%h %ad | %s%d [%an]"
+      ... other aliases you may have ... hist = log --pretty=format:\"%h %ad | %s%d [%an]\" --date=iso

-Once that hist log output is defined, can do things like see all tags in the output
+Additional switches also work to see more things

-    $ git hist master --all
+    $ git hist --branches --all

 ### git show